We’re Career-Focused. Broadview University specializes in hands-on programs to build skills that help graduates advance their careers.

-ACICS is the largest national accrediting organization of degree-granting institutions.
 Founded in 1912, ACICS accredits institutions that offer programs in professional, technical and occupational fields.
-It is one of two national accreditors recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
-ACICS has examined Broadview’s programs and found they meet or exceed the Council’s curriculum standards, which means you can be assured you’re receiving a quality education at Broadview.
+It is recognized by the Council for Higher Education Accreditation (CHEA).

 As a student, you may wonder what accreditation means for you.
 Essentially, Broadview’s accreditation is an indication that Broadview has standards in place to assess the education it’s offering you and is committed to providing a quality educational experience.
 Graduating from institutions whose accreditation is recognized by the U.S. Department of Education may be a requirement for employment.
 Broadview’s accreditation means the university is eligible for federal loan and grant programs that provide financial aid to qualified students.